 Compared to the smartphone industry, the automotive industry has a larger supply chain, and there will be more automotive chips produced domestically, which will naturally further increase the demand for lithography machines.

-Secondly, ASML is able to ship more because its lithography manufacturing technology is the most advanced, and other manufacturers simply cannot replace it.
-It is understood that ASML’s lithography technology comes from more than 40 countries worldwide and hundreds of suppliers, and even the United States does not have the ability to independently manufacture lithography machines.
+Secondly, ASML can ship more because its lithography manufacturing technology is the most advanced, and other manufacturers simply cannot replace it.
+It is understood that ASML’s lithography technology comes from more than 40 countries worldwide and hundreds of suppliers, and even the United States cannot independently manufacture lithography machines.

 In addition, the proportion of US technology in ASML’s lithography machines is limited.
 Therefore, the US rule changes limiting shipments have a relatively limited impact on ASML’s lithography machine shipments.
 Moreover, domestic manufacturers have made many breakthroughs in advanced lithography machines, currently holding 80% of the domestic lithography machine market and 40% of the global packaging lithography machine market.